Popping my cherry and a Pastiera Napoletana recipe for traditional Italian Easter cake.

 Yes, cherry beer.
 This was very exciting to me, even though at 15 years old I was, unfortunately, no stranger to alcohol (by the age of 12 I had my stomach pumped due to too much neat Bacardi.
 A whole litre bottle too much!
 But, again, that’s another story not for another time).
 This encounter with alcohol, however, was a much more civilised affair.
 Here I was sitting al fresco (notice how I can effortlessly switch between English and Italian now?) in Brussels’ main square, surrounded by the most opulent buildings I had ever seen, and my aunt was allowing me to drink kriek, a wonderful cherry-spiked craft beer.

-My only experience of drinking up to that point was chugging bucket loads of cheap booze in dodgy parks with my so called mates or spending long boring Sundays in dodgy pubs watching adults chugging bucket loads of cheap booze with their so called mates.
+My only experience of drinking up to that point was chugging bucket loads of cheap booze in dodgy parks with my so-called mates or spending long boring Sundays in dodgy pubs watching adults chugging bucket loads of cheap booze with their so-called mates.
 Based on the amount of Sundays sat in pubs as a kid, and the negative impact that alcohol had on me growing up, I do not drink nowadays.
 However, sometimes, if I see kriek on the menu at a restaurant I will order it, linger over it, and remember that wonderful evening spent in De Grote Markt feeling all grown-up and not a stomach pump insight.

 Like most European countries, Easter is a big deal in Belgium.

-But, when you come from an Italian family like my uncle does, Easter food is an even bigger deal.
+But, when you come from an Italian family as my uncle does, Easter food is an even bigger deal.
 We were having Easter Sunday dinner with my uncle’s family, and oh my does he have a big family.
 I lost count at how many people were sat around that long table.
 I was dizzy from all the cheek kissing.
 In Italy, you give a kiss on each cheek to strangers but you kiss friends and family thrice.
 I was like a mobile kissing booth.
 Thankfully, as I have gotten older my kissing stamina has improved, greatly!

 The table itself was a huge long wooden barn style table and stretched across the whole room.
-Two big windows opened out onto wrought iron balconies filled with noisy Italians smoking and drinking wine from tumbler glasses, no fancy stuff here.
+Two big windows opened out onto wrought-iron balconies filled with noisy Italians smoking and drinking wine from tumbler glasses, no fancy stuff here.
 The whole place was alive with boisterous shouting, exaggerated gesticulating, glasses clinking, children playing and the football blasting from the TV.

 The sun beamed through the wooden shutters and the men on the balconies yelled to others on the street below.